Mini Project 2: Math Quiz App

 Similar to Mini Project 1, we have Home.py

 which is our home page for our Streamlit application.
-We only have a text to display here.
+We only have text to display here.
 One thing to note is that we use st.write()

 which supports Markdown syntax to create the HTML page.